neilveil/mumpui/readme.md

 - Pagination
 - Breadcrumbs

-### Styling

-MumpUI provides tools for theming and making your application responsive.
-Learn how to customize the look and feel of your application in the Styling section of the documentation.

-- Theme
-- Scaling
-- Responsive
-- Utils

-### Helpers

-In addition to components, MumpUI offers helper functions and utilities to streamline your development process.
-Explore the Helpers section in the documentation for a comprehensive list of available helpers.

-- Mutils: Tiny collection of commonly used utility functions.
-- Request module: To make API requests.
-- Scroll Back helper: Scroll back to last position on back while navigating through multiple overlays in mobile devices.
-- Storage manager: Properly manage local storage usage.
-- URL Handler: Read & write data in URL, unlike props, this data will persist as it is binded with the URL.

 ### Dashboard

 MumpUI offers a robust dashboard component, designed to effortlessly handle data management and provide a comprehensive view of CRUD operations.
 Seamlessly integrated with in-built user role functionalities, it ensures secure access control.
 The dashboard is fully responsive, guaranteeing a consistent user experience across all devices, and its integration is elegantly straightforward.